 VMware Horizon Cloud Service - next-generation Network Ports Diagrams

-This document provides port and protocol requirements for connectivity between the various components and servers in a VMware Horizon® Cloud Service™ next-generation deployment on Microsoft Azure infrastructure.
+This document provides port and protocol requirements for connectivity between the various components and servers in a VMware Horizon® Cloud Service™ next-generation deployment on a cloud-native infrastructure.
 This document is intended to be a companion to the , which provides ports and protocols in tabular format.
 The tables tell you which ports must be opened for traffic from the end users' connections to reach their pod-provisioned virtual desktops and remote applications, as well as how to choose how your end users will connect.

 - If you are not using Client Drive Redirection, you do not need to open the required ports.

 - If you are not leveraging USB access, ports to and from it can be ignored.

 Furthermore, this document does not list all possible ports for all possible integrations with third-party services.
 The document lists ports to third-party services that are critical to a functioning deployment.

 Ports shown are destination ports.
 In the diagrams, arrows depict the direction of communication from source to destination and assume a stateful connection.

 The Horizon Cloud tables and diagrams include connections to the following products, product families, and components: